lucastagliani/dotnet-webapi-fibonacci/README.md

     _It will be running on http://localhost:5000_

-    If you hit http://localhost:5000/api/fibonacci on your browser or API app (like Postman), you should get some data returned.
+    If you hit http://localhost:5000/api/fibonacci on your browser or API app (for example Postman), you should get some data returned.

 ![Image](how-to-run-it.png "How1 to run it")